 3. PAID-FOR CURRENT ACCOUNTS

-Packaged accounts , which include standard current account facilities and extras such as breakdown cover, cost around £15 a month, but they don’t often save you money.
-For example, NatWest’s Select Gold Account costs £155 a year for a current account and includes add-ons including mobile phone and travel insurance.
+Packaged accounts, which include standard current account facilities and extras such as breakdown cover, mobile phone insurance or travel insurance cost around £15 a month, but they don’t often save you money.

-The bank claims the account will save you £713 a year but this is based on mainly unnecessary costs.
+Banks claims these accounts will save you hundreds a year but this is based on mainly unnecessary costs.
 For instance, you can add your mobile phone to your home contents insurance for a small fee and an annual travel insurance policy costs from £29 with insureandgo.com.
-When you add up all the individual savings, NatWest’s account costs you £35 more than it saves you.

 SAVING: £35 A YEAR